YYChang34/Breast-Cancer-Semantic-Segmentation/README.md

 ### 5. Run the Main Program

-Execute model_13.ipynb in Jupyter Notebook
+Execute model.ipynb in Jupyter Notebook

 The program will automatically execute the following steps:
 1. Data Loading and Preprocessing: